-The officer shall have completed 30 or more years of creditable service, or have attained 55 years of age and completed five or more years of creditable service (as defined in N.C.
-General Statute §143-166.42); and 2) The officer shall not have attained 62 years of age.
+1) The officer shall have completed 30 or more years of creditable service, or have attained 55 years of age and completed five or more years of creditable service (as defined in N.C.
+General Statute §143-

+166.42); and

+2) The officer shall not have attained 62 years of age.

 3) The officer shall have completed at least five years of continuous service as a law enforcement officer immediately preceding a service retirement, as defined by N.C.
-Gen. Statute §143-166.41(a)(3) and extent of the employment, and any change of employment status.
+Gen. Statute §143-166.41(a)(3) and employment involving local law enforcement duties.
+Such notification shall include the nature and extent of the employment, and any change of employment status.